reed-college/cs-virtualmachine/README.md

 ## Troubleshooting

 #### GUI does not load after installation
 You may not be on the latest version of VirtualBox's Guest Additions.
 First, do a "git pull" to make sure you are on the latest version of this repository.
-Then download the following file https://www.virtualbox.org/download/testcase/VBoxGuestAdditions_5.2.7-120528.iso.
-Next, in the cs-virtualmachine folder, run "vagrant vbguest --do install --iso [PATH TO .iso FILE]" and then perform a "vagrant reload"
+Then run the following command:
+    vagrant vbguest --do install